-When Google released the Knowledge Graph in 2012, they made an excellent introductory video and supporting website.
-These explain in easy to understand language how exactly the graph works and how it influences the results you get when you search for a specific term.
-Check out the site and video; they are still as relevant today as they were then:
+When Google released the Knowledge Graph in 2012, they made an excellent introductory video.
+This explains in easy to understand language how exactly the graph works and how it influences the results you get when you search for a specific term.
+Check out the video; it is still as relevant today as it was then:

 Examples of search results

 In recent years, content presented by the Knowledge Graph has become much more interactive.
 At first, it featured only static content, like images, social media profiles, and general information about the search.
 Today, it is continually expanding in possibilities.
 If you search for a movie, you can directly book tickets to see it at your local cinema.
 Search for a local store, and you know exactly when the busiest times are.
+On mobile, rich results are even richer!
 Google likes to experiment with the graph, what it shows and how it’s presented.

-Let’s look at some examples of recent listings.
+Let’s look at some examples of Knowledge Graph listings.